mzagar/approvals-example/README.md

 Build should be successful and all tests should pass.
 ```

-In initialize phase 'mvn initialize', maven-install-plugin will copy approvals-exampl/lib/ApprovalTests-0.13.jar to local repository creating artefact with
+In initialize phase 'mvn initialize', maven-install-plugin will copy approvals-exampl/lib/ApprovalTests-0.13.jar
+to local repository creating artifact with
 * groupId=com.github.approvals,
 * artifactId=ApprovalTests,
 * version=0.13,